 At the heart of the blockchain technology is the universal ledger and the resulting immutability.
 The universal ledger is a chain of blocks (each block consists of ‘data’, a unique hash and the hash of the previous block) that are linked to each other and are shared with all the parties in the universal ledger network.
 Every new entry into this ledger is a new block that has to be authenticated by the consensus of all parties on the network (run through a computer-generated algorithm).
 This consensus-based immutable mechanism of the blockchain technology ensures trust and transparency of the system.

 Industries from healthcare to automobiles and from banking to education are already pursuing this technology for its tamper-proof record of data.
 The trust and transparency that blockchain assures also resonate with the values of Corporate Social Responsibility (CSR).
-The synergy between blockchain and CSR could open doors for innovation to address financial transparency, reliability, impact measurement and reporting.
-By leveraging this technology, a whole new ecosystem of blockchain based CSR could be created to ensure funds and benefits reach intended recipients and goals with enhanced visibility.
+The synergy between blockchain and CSR could open doors for innovation to address financial transparency, reliability, impact measurement and reporting in India.
+By leveraging this technology, a whole new ecosystem of blockchain-based CSR could be created to ensure funds and benefits reach intended recipients and goals with enhanced visibility.